 Vintegrity had the opportunity to visit with Doug Frost on the launch of his Echolands wines in Missouri and Kansas through Vintegrity.
 Doug is one of only four in the world to achieve titles of both Master of Wine and Master Sommelier, and he is also a published author, renowned wine consultant, and vineyard owner.

 Echolands Winery Releases First of Two Wines with Vintegrity

 There are two highly anticipated wines from Echolands that will be distributed by Vintegrity in 2020.
 The Les Collines Syrah 2018 from Walla Walla Valley, and the Seven Hills Vineyard Red Blend, from one of the oldest vineyards in Washington state, Seven Hills Vineyard.
 The Seven Hills Vineyard wine is a Bordeaux inspired blend of Cabernet Sauvignon, Merlo, Cabernet Franc, and Petite Verdot.
-The second wine will be available in the fall of 2020.
+The second wine, a Red Blend, was released in the fall of 2020.

 Why the name “Echolands”?

 Rooted in Greek and primarily Roman mythology, the dreamy name for Echolands stems from the tale of Echo, the mythological creature who was eternally doomed to only repeat what is said to her, never to speak an original thought again.

 According to Doug, “The only thing that Echo can do is repeat what is said back to her, and so the idea behind it for me is that the word itself – Echolands – could speak to the notion of the swales and gullies that exist around our vineyards – giving a sense of these wide open spaces where we’re planting the vineyards.
 But for me, it was also a bit of a wink to the way in which a winemaker can really not add anything.”